Jay-Iles/time-travel-fitd/Character playbooks.md

 Chrononaut Items
 -Anchor: The anchor allows the user to stay tied to one point in history, unable to get knocked to other time periods, until the anchord is released.
 [2 load]

+# Hologram

+Why put yourself in physical danger when you can time travel from the comfort of your home?
+As a hologram you are able to travel back without the risk of taking physical damage, but risk severe mental exhaustion when something goes wrong.
+You cannot interact with anything physically and are at greater risk of disturbing the timeline if people realize you are not physically there.